Sintra-Portugal.com

 The Praia Grande is popular for surfing

-Related articles: Cabo de Roca
+Related articles: Cabo da Roca

 The Praia da Ursa as seen from the coastal footpath to the Cabo da Roca